manavshah-boop/spidr-airfryer-form/README.md

 - Styled to match Spidr's dark theme and accent colors
 - Raleway typography to match the brand site
 - Auto-formatting for the Spidr PIN input (inserts dashes every 4 digits like a credit card field)
--  Built as embeddable – no header/footer, just the form
+- Built as an embeddable form with no header or footer

 ---